 French Press Advantages and Considerations

-Like pour-over coffee, French press has several perks and drawbacks.Â
+Like pour-over coffee, French press has several perks and drawbacks.

 Further Comparison

-Essentially, both pour-over and French press can produce a delicious cup of coffee.
-However, between the two of these coffee-making methods, each one has certain attributes that may make it better suited to you.Â
+Essentially, either device can produce a tasty cup of coffee.
+Both methods take longer than making a standard pot of coffee in an electric percolator and may require more patience, clean-up, and maintenance.
+However, between the two of these coffee-making methods, each one has certain attributes that may make it better suited.

+Is French Press or Pour-Over Easier?
+It's a matter of preference which one you find easier.
 Each method is relatively easy to catch on to once you learn its basic steps.
-With that being said, the French press is easier to use from the get-go.
-This is especially the case if you're using this type of coffee maker in the morning when you first wake up.Â
+With that being said, the French press is a bit easier to use.
+This is especially the case if you're using this type of coffee maker in the morning when you first wake up.

 What Are the Best Beans for French Press and Pour-Over Coffee?